wmoc2027/public_website/content/en/get_started/entry.md

 [https://wmg2027.jp/games/entry.html](https://wmg2027.jp/games/entry.html)

+>[!tip]
-## IOF ID required
+> ### IOF ID required

-You must include your IOF ID during the entry process.
+> You must include your IOF ID during the entry process.
-If you do not yet have an IOF ID, you will need to request this via the IOF Eventor website.
+> If you do not yet have an IOF ID, you will need to request this via the IOF Eventor website.
 Click here for instructions on [how to do this](../registration/registration_iof_eventor).
-If you have forgotten your IOF ID, please go to [the “Athletes” tab on the IOF Eventor website](https://eventor.orienteering.org/Athletes), and use the search function to look for your own name.
+> If you have forgotten your IOF ID, please go to [the “Athletes” tab on the IOF Eventor website](https://eventor.orienteering.org/Athletes), and use the search function to look for your own name.
 If you already have an IOF ID, it will show in the search result.